gkibria121/javascript-challenges/challenge.md

 #### **4. Interface Segregation Principle (ISP)**

-- **Challenge**: Design a set of interfaces for a multi-function printer that can print, scan, and fax.
+- **Challenge**: Design a media player system that supports playing audio, video, and streaming content.
-- **Task**: Create separate interfaces for each functionality so that clients only depend on the interfaces they need.
+- **Task**: Create separate interfaces for each media type so that clients only depend on the interfaces relevant to their needs.

 #### **5. Dependency Inversion Principle (DIP)**